The Six Types of Shark That Call SeaQuest Home

 The Little Guy: Catsharks

 Catsharks can be found in temperate and tropical seas around the world.
 They get their name from their elongated cat-like eyes and small dorsal fins that sit towards the back of their bodies.
 Though small, this carnivorous shark is one of the largest families of sharks, with around 160 species!
-Surprisingly, catsharks are poor swimmers— this means that they do not participate in long-distance migrations.
+Surprisingly, catsharks are poor swimmers, meaning they do not participate in long-distance migrations.
 They also exhibit habitat segregation, where males and females live in separate areas.
 The females typically live in caves and shelters to protect eggs, while the males live in open seabeds.

 The Harmless Giant: Nurse Shark

 How did the nurse shark get its name?
 Unfortunately, no one knows!
 The origin of this name is unclear, but many theories have been presented.
-Some say that the name comes from the sucking sound nurse sharks make when hunting prey in sand that resembles a nursing baby’s sound.
-Another option is that it comes from the medieval word “hurse.”
+Some say the name comes from the sucking sound nurse sharks make when hunting prey in the sand, which resembles a nursing baby’s sound.
+Another option is that it comes from the medieval word “nurse.”
 Hurse was a name used long ago to describe many shark species, and it is believed that it was mispronounced as “nurse.”
 Nurse sharks are slow swimmers and bottom-dwelling sharks.
 Their strong mouths are filled with thousands of tiny teeth that dine on invertebrates and fish.
-Nurse sharks are smooth to the touch and are a brown-grey color; the large tail fins that adorn their bodies can be up to one-fourth their total length!
+Nurse sharks are smooth and brown-grey; the large tail fins that adorn their bodies can be up to one-fourth of their total length!

 Shark Conservation

-Sharks play an essential part of the ocean’s food chain and help balance the ecosystem.
+Sharks play an essential part in the ocean’s food chain and help balance the ecosystem.
 There is an increased demand for shark products which is producing a significant issue with shark hunting and finning.
-Overfishing, shark finning, and other irresponsible ocean activities threaten the ocean ecosystem and extinction for many shark species.
+Overfishing, shark finning, and other irresponsible ocean activities threaten the ocean ecosystem and cause the extinction of many shark species.
 Sharks are increasingly vulnerable to these attacks due to the fact that they are slow to reach reproductive age, reproduce slowly, and are long-lived.
 Each hour 11,417 sharks are slaughtered.

-For more information on shark finning and shark conservation visit SeaQuest .
+For more information on shark finning and shark conservation, book your next visit to SeaQuest and learn about how you can help protect these wonderful animals.

 Recent Posts